pretix/pretix/doc/development/api/datasync.rst

             "my_result": result,
         }

+.. note:: The result dictionaries of earlier invocations of `sync_object_with_properties` are
+          only provided in subsequent calls of the same sync run, such that a mapping can refer to e.g. the external id of an object created by a preceding mapping.
+          However, the result dictionaries are currently not provided across runs.
+This will likely change in a future revision of this API, to allow easier integration of external systems that do not allow retrieving/updating data by a pretix-provided key.

+ `mapped_objects` is a dictionary of lists of dictionaries.
+The keys to the dictionary are the mapping identifiers (`mapping.id`), the lists contain the result dictionaries returned by `sync_object_with_properties`.

 In :class:`OrderAndTicketAssociationSync`, an example is given where orders, order positions, and the association between them are transferred.